varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

   * The Varnish API soname version (for libvarnishapi.so) has been bumped to 2.0.0.

+  * The VRT version has been bumped to 8.0.
+See ``vrt.h`` for details on the changes since 7.0.

   * Space required by varnish for maintaining the ``PRIV_TASK`` and ``PRIV_TOP`` parameters is now taken from the appropriate workspace rather than from the heap as before.
 For a failing